mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 You cannot destroy your movement.
 Sometimes movement comes from instinct; sometimes it comes from the sensory world; sometimes it comes from a higher level of [thought].
 Sometimes, we don't know.
 [Karma](glossary#karma)?
 But anyway, there is always movement.

 So, we have to make arrangement of movement.
 For this, [Dogen Zenji](glossary#dogen) says, that is the half lotus position or full lotus position.
 Or Dogen Zenji says: “Place both your hands in this manner, close to the body, with the joints of the thumb opposite the navel.”
-Or, “Sitting upright in proper position, neither inclining to the left nor to right; leaning neither forward nor backward.
+Or, “Sitting upright in proper position, neither inclining to the left nor to the right; leaning neither forward nor backward.
 Sitting in [zazen](glossary#zazen) silently and immobile.”

 This is very simple movement.
 The two hands are unified; your eyes are not wide open, not closed, just [half].
 That is [unification] of the movement of your eye-nerve system.
 Very unified.